evangboucher/DynaDoc/api.md

 ---
 ## `removeGlobalOption(optionName)`

-Removes a global option from the DynaDoc item.
+Removes a global option from DynaDoc.
 Use this if you only want certain dynaClients to have a global option.
 Once a DynaClient is created, then the global options stay with that DynaClient for its entire life cycle (you cannot safely remove them).
-This funciton simply deletes the option from the Global DynaDoc options object.
+This funciton removes deletes the option from the Global DynaDoc options object.

 ```javascript